-19.4.1.1 Economies of Scope in Transportation
+Economies of Scope in Transportation

 The cost of transportation can be divided along many dimensions.
-One of the most important is the direct transportation cost vs. the cost of repositioning vehicles.
-To understand the issue, note that freight flows are not symmetric-for example, there are many more truckloads of freight going from the US industrial Midwest to Florida than loads available to carry from Florida Northbound.
-Thus, once a truck has delivered its freight in Florida, it will most likely move back (at least part way) empty to a place where it can be loaded again.
+One of the most important ones is the direct transportation costs vs. the cost of repositioning vehicles.
+To understand the issue, note that freight flows are not symmetric - for example, there are many more truckloads of freight going from the US industrial Midwest to Florida than loads available to carry from Florida Northbound.
+Thus, once a truck has delivered its freight in Florida, it will most likely move back (at least part ways) empty to a place where it can be loaded again.
 Naturally, trucking companies collect revenues only for loaded moves and consequently movements into areas where little freight originates will be expensive, since the carrier has to take into account its next empty repositioning move.

-Many (though not all) logistics clusters act as transshipment points where the inbound and outbound flows are balanced.18 Consequently, carriers-be they truck lines, railroads, airlines, or ocean carriers will charge lower rates for carrying freight in and out of a logistics cluster-since they are not likely to move empty out of there once delivering a load, and not likely to move empty into a logistics park in order to carry a load out of there.
+By and large, logistics parks represent balanced freight demand between inbound and outbound flows.
+Consequently, carriers - be it truck lines, railroads, airlines, or ocean carriers will charge lower rates for carrying freight in and out of a logistics cluster - since they are not likely to move empty out of there once delivering a load, and not likely to move empty into a logistics park in order to carry a load out of there.